The Nicest Color Co...

 1965 Lotus 38, Jim Clark - 1st rear engined Indy Winner, qualified 2nd @160.729 MPH and won @ a 150.686 MPH average.
 1960 Jim Rathmann/Ken Paul Special-Watson Roadster #4, Indy Winner @ 138.767 MPH avg. qualified 2nd @ 146.371 MPH.

 The Watson roadster pic was included because they were the Apex Indy cars in the early 60's.
 Big strong brutes driven by Big strong hero drivers like AJ Foyt who won in 1964 as I cheered him on.
-Then in '65 it all changed when the "sissy" & dainty rear engined cars were dominant and the rear drive roadsters instantly became dinosaurs, much to my chagrin. 😢 Though once I paid attention to the engineering, I better understood and learned a valuable lesson.
+Then in '65 it all changed when the "sissy" & dainty rear engined cars were dominant and the rear drive roadsters instantly became dinosaurs, much to my chagrin. 😢 Though once I paid attention to the engineering, I better understood and learned a valuable lesson concerning the success of the Lotus and it's design.

 IMG 7903